Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic07/topic7_pca_clustering.md

 ## Accuracy metrics

-As opposed to classfication, it is difficult to assess the quality of results from clustering.
+As opposed to classification, it is difficult to assess the quality of results from clustering.
 Here, a metric cannot depend on the labels but only on the goodness of split.
 Secondly, we do not usually have true labels of the observations when we use clustering.

 There are *internal* and *external* goodness metrics.
 External metrics use the information about the known true split while internal metrics do not use any external information and assess the goodness of clusters based only on the initial data.
 The optimal number of clusters is usually defined with respect to some internal metrics.